Continuous N\'{e}el-VBS Quantum Phase Transition in Non-Local one-dimensional systems with SO(3) Symmetry

-Suppose we start with $\delta v > 0$, namely the velocity of the boundary fields of layer-1 is smaller than the bulk quantum critical modes, the boundary theory velocity will increase under RG.
-This means that in this case the boundary will qualitatively behave like $z < 1$, where $z$ is the dynamic critical exponent (not to confuse with the chiral coordinate).
-On the contrary, if we start with $\delta v < 0$, the boundary velocity would decrease under RG, which means that effectively $z > 1$.
-The former scenario is analogous to a spin chain with instantaneous spatial nonlocal interaction~\cite{sandvik2}, which is equivalent to taking the velocity of the bulk quantum critical modes to infinity in our case.
-Indeed, in Ref.~\cite{sandvik2} the dynamic exponent $z < 1$ was observed at the N\'{e}el-VBS transition in a spin-1/2 chain with nonlocal spatial interactions.
+Suppose we start with $\delta v > 0$, namely the velocity of $\vec{n}$ is smaller than $\vec{\Phi}$, the velocity of $\vec{n}$ will increase under RG.
+This means that in this case the system will qualitatively behave like $z < 1$, where $z$ is the dynamic critical exponent (not to confuse with the chiral coordinate).
+On the contrary, if we start with $\delta v < 0$, the velocity of $\vec{n}$ would decrease under RG, which means that effectively $z > 1$.
+The former scenario is analogous to a spin chain with instantaneous spatial nonlocal interaction~\cite{sandvik2}, which is equivalent to taking the velocity of the effective action of $\vec{\Phi}$ and $\Phi$ to infinity in our effective $1d$ theory Eq.~\ref{H2}.
+Although our calculation is for $\delta v > 0$, rather than taking the velocity in the $\vec{\Phi}$ action to be infinity, the ``acceleration" of the modes derived here (including $z < 0$) is qualitatively consistent with what was observed in Ref.~\cite{sandvik2} at the N\'{e}el-VBS transition in a spin-1/2 chain with nonlocal spatial interactions.